May 09, 2022

 Salary will be set in accordance with the successful candidate’s experience.
-A comprehensive benefits package, including health, dental and vision benefits, generous paid-time off (PTO), paid parental leave, a retirement savings plan, and an annual professional development stipend is offered to all full-time employees.
-The position is Houston-based; however, the Foundation will also consider candidates residing in Austin.
+A comprehensive benefits package, including health, dental and vision benefits, generous paid-time-off (PTO), paid parental leave, a retirement savings plan, and an annual professional development stipend is offered to all full-time employees.
+The position is Houston-based.

 Interested candidates should apply here.
-Letters of interest will be received until May 21, 2021.
+Letters of interest will be received until May 27, 2022.
+Applications will be reviewed as they are received so early applicants will get a priority review.
 We will contact those candidates who most closely match the requirements.
 We thank you in advance for your interest.